 Lesson 8 of 8

-We have arrived at the final lesson, where we will learn about how SciNote can automatically generate reports and manuscript drafts for you.
+We have arrived at the final lesson, well done!
+Here you will learn about how SciNote can automatically generate reports and manuscript drafts for you.

-Manuscript Writer, on the other hand, is a SciNote add-on that helps you create a draft of your scientific manuscript thus saving you a considerable amount of time when preparing your scientific paper.
+Manuscript Writer, on the other hand, is a SciNote add-on (enabled in SciNote Premium versions only) that helps you create a draft of your scientific manuscript thus saving you a considerable amount of time when preparing your scientific paper.
 The draft is based on your data in SciNote, and the keywords and DOI numbers of open access references of your choice.

-The report is generated as a PDF or DOCX document and can include detailed information of your experiments, tasks, results, assigned inventory items, comments, electronic signatures and activity.
+The report is generated as a PDF or DOCX document and can include detailed information on your experiments, tasks, results, assigned inventory items, comments, electronic signatures, and activity.

-To create a report, first open Reports tab in the main menu on the left side of your dashboard.
-Then click the green +New report button and select a project for which you want to create a report (even though you want to create a report of one specific experiment or task within that project).
-After you selected a project, click the green Create button.
+To create a report, first, open the Reports tab in the main menu on the left side of your dashboard.
+Then click the blue +New report button and select a project for which you want to create a report (even if you want to create a report of one specific experiment or task within that project).
+After you selected a project, click the blue Create button.

 In the next step, choose which information you would like to include among various available options.
 Select your experiments and tasks in the Choose tasks tab.
 You can include the entire experiments (including all tasks) or individual tasks (within a certain experiment).

-In the second tab, Choose content, select the task information, protocols steps information and comments on results if you want to include them as well.
+In the second tab, Choose content, select the task information, protocol steps information, and comments on results if you want to include them as well.

-The last information that can be included are the comments on results.
+The last information that can be included is the comments on results.

-When you are finished with selecting your preferred content, click the green Add button and the report will be generated automatically.
+When you are finished with selecting your preferred content, click the blue Add button and the report will be generated automatically.

 If you click the Save PDF to Inventory button, a window appears, where you first select the inventory, then the inventory column (which must be a pre-set file column type in order to have a PDF report attachment), and lastly you select the inventory item.

-Once you click Save, the report will be stored as a file in the appropriate inventory column of a selected inventory item.
+Once you click Save, the report will be stored as a file in the appropriate inventory column of the selected inventory item.

 You can then click on the report attachment and download it by clicking the Download link in the right upper corner of the file preview window.

 In case you want to view or edit the existing report, click the Edit button left up in the Reports repository.
 Next to it, there is a Delete button.
-Also, you can search for a specific report by using the Filter function on the right.
+You can also search for a specific report by using the Filter function on the right.

 Manuscript Writer add-on